doomdavve/doomdavve.github.io/_posts/2015-06-04-audio-focus.markdown

 }
 {% endhighlight %}

-where you're free to handle that focus has been lost (indicated by focusChange == AudioManager.AUDIOFOCUS_LOSS).
-You may pause or stop your playback.
+where you're free to handle loss of focus as indicated by

+{% highlight java %}
+   focusChange == AudioManager.AUDIOFOCUS_LOSS
+{% endhighlight %}

+As a response, you may pause or stop your playback.

-There is some more complexity with regards to transient interruptions and with ducking (lowering your volume while other audio is playing), but it follows the same pattern.
+There is some more complexity with regards to transient interruptions and with ducking (lowering your volume while other audio is playing), but it follows the same basic pattern.

 iOS
 ===